 At Brisbane Self Publishing Service we are able to advise you on the best trim sizes, binding style, paper stock and cover finish (i.e. matte or gloss celloglaze/laminate) for your book.
 In addition, we can discuss with you the pros and cons of black and white versus full colour interior printing, paperback versus hard cover, as well as offering suggestions regarding an appropriate recommended retail price (RRP) and the total number of printed books you should order.
 We liaise on your behalf with local book printing companies for short run digital printing or, if you’re interested in printing larger quantities of your book (over 1,000 books), we can organise offshore printing.

-And if you’d prefer not to order any inventory (printed books), we are able to advise you about Amazon’s print on demand (POD) book printing via Createspace.
+Like many authors, financial or storage space considerations may mean that you’d prefer not to order any inventory (printed books), In this case, we are able to assist you with getting your book set up for print on demand (POD) printing/distribution via Ingram Spark and/or Amazon Createspace.

 To find out more about printing options for your book, please contact us.